zcrayman/tut-data/README.ftl.md

 In this tutorial you'll use Spring to store data in multiple data stores.

+> **Note:** Are you just joining the **Yummy Noodle Bar** tutorial series?
+This tutorial is a follow up to [Designing and Implementing RESTful Web Services with Spring](/guides/tutorial/rest).
+It starts off with the same domain objects and other pieces from that tutorial.
+You can continue and see how to add data storage, or if you prefer, go back to that tutorial first.

 ## Persistence and Storage

 The field of Data Persistence has progressed enormously over the past 20 years.
 In the present day it covers a myriad of data models and data storage implementations.